This is your one-stop-shop for everything about building a successful online coaching business.

-There will come a time when your online coaching business will be so complicated; you will get your hands full running your online coaching business.
+There will come a time when your online training program will be so complicated; you will get your hands full running your business.
 Admit that you are not Superman or Superwoman, get help.

 For you to thrive as an online coach, you will learn that there are things that you have to let go of.
 You also need to trust mentors to guide you, a business coach.
 Face it; no matter how skilled you are, you have limitations as a human being.
 Even mentors have mentors; you should have too.

-When your coaching business has grown, you need to be a leader and no longer the operations guy.
+When your training program has grown, you need to be a leader and no longer the operations guy.
 But being a leader comes with a whole lot of responsibilities too.
 You need to get help.

 Launching Your Online Coaching Business

 Internet marketing is increasing exponentially for a reason.
 It helps you expand your business to the far reaches of the earth without sacrificing your freedom.
-What about the online coaching business?
-Is it possible to launch a successful coaching business through the internet?
+Is it possible to launch a successful business online?

 The answer is yes.
 It is not only possible, but it is a lucrative business, too, if you play your cards right.
 Because this is the Golden Age of internet marketing, you can sit in front of your camera and pitch your idea to your audience.
 It seems easy, right?